markummitchell/engauge-digitizer/README.md

 This tool is widely used.
 Users range from one-time users digitizing a single image file, to large government and commercial organizations managing databases of thousands of image files.

 Interested in translating Engauge to another language?
-We welcome translations of file engauge.ts to [other languages](https://github.com/markummitchell/engauge-digitizer/issues/85) using [linguist](http://doc.qt.io/qt-5/linguist-programmers.html).
+We welcome translations of file translations/engauge.ts to [other languages](https://github.com/markummitchell/engauge-digitizer/issues/85) using [linguist](http://doc.qt.io/qt-5/linguist-programmers.html).

 Released Versions
 -----------------
 Engauge Digitizer is distributed with most Linux distributions.
 [Releases](https://github.com/markummitchell/engauge-digitizer/releases) are also available for
 Linux and Windows operating systems as downloads:

-* Version 7.0 (3/5/2016 ) offers an advanced import mode for (1) multiple coordinate systems in the same image and/or (2) axes with only one know coordinate (floating axes).
+* Version 7.0 (3/5/2016 ) offers an advanced import mode for (1) multiple coordinate systems in the same image and/or (2) axes with only one known coordinate (floating axes).
 Files can also be imported by copying and pasting.

 * Version 6.2 (11/4/2015) now accepts dragged DIG files, and adds a ZIP file for installing in Windows without administrator access privileges.